The EU Youth Strategy is implemented by EU Member States with the support of the Commission.

 The EU Youth Report, published every three years, is a key document.
 The 1st EU Youth Report (2009) presented statistics and data on youth.
 The 2nd and 3rd report evaluated how the EU Youth Strategy was implemented over the previous three years and proposed priorities for the next three.

 The Commission carries out public opinion surveys (Eurobarometer and Flash Eurobarometers), on topics such as youth participation and volunteering , learning mobility, and entrepreneurship .
-It also funds studies.
-The following studies, surveys or research papers were published recently:
+It also supports studies.

 The EU also works with the Council of Europe to promote better knowledge about youth through different measures and tools, including the European Knowledge Centre on Youth Policy and Pool of European Youth Researchers.